navy3690/highlight-image-generator-web/README.md

 # highlighter_web

-This is part of [highlighter-image-generator](https://github.com/jessyoon14/highlight-image-generator).
+This is part of the project [highlighter-image-generator](https://github.com/jessyoon14/highlight-image-generator).
 Please refer [highlighter-image-generator](https://github.com/jessyoon14/highlight-image-generator) to setup envtionment.

 To run webpage,